CS234319/safot/Material/Tutorials/theory/rehearsal-lecture.md

 <!--vert-->

-indeed, `set of Boolean` and `set of Char` is defined in Pascal, but `set of Integer` is not. in fact, the power set operator only works for types with up to 256 values.
+indeed, `set of Boolean` and `set of Char` are defined in Pascal, but `set of Integer` is not. in fact, the power set operator only works for types with up to 256 values.

 this makes Pascal's type system a non-orthogonal type system.